lukelin10/drop-v2/tasks/prd-core-flow.md

 - The system must display the original question and user response at the top of the conversation
 - The system must support back-and-forth messaging between user and AI
 - The system must maintain conversation history for context in AI responses
-- The system must limit conversations to 5 exchanges (planning to increase to 7)
+- The system must limit conversations to 7 exchanges
 - The system must display a conversation counter showing current progress toward limit
 - The system must provide visual feedback when the conversation limit is reached
 - The system must generate responses asynchronously to avoid blocking the UI